Kindergarten

 Grade One

-The First Grade Language Arts program includes reading, literature, writing, spelling and grammar.
-Reading is structured to include grade-level books and trade books, which students use during daily small group literacy instruction and independent reading time.
-Students are exposed to a wide variety of literature, including stories, poetry, and nonfiction works with an intentional focus on our Browning values and cultural diversity.
-In addition to being presented a strong phonics program using Wilson Fundations based curriculum, students are taught to use syntactical, configurative and contextual clues when reading to develop both oral fluency and accurate comprehension.
-Students are taught explicit spelling patterns using Wilson Fundations, which is further enhanced with various multi-sensory activities.
-The Wilson Fundations program sets the foundation for writing with the direct teaching of handwriting as well as the basic skills for capitalization and punctuation.
-Creative writing is encouraged through the use of personal narratives and daily journals.
-The students begin to learn a defined writing process designed to improve the content of their writing together with grammar and spelling skills.
+In first grade, reading is structured to include grade-level books and trade books, which students use during daily small group literacy instruction and independent reading time.
+They are exposed to a wide variety of literature, including stories, poetry, and nonfiction works, with an intentional focus on Browning values and cultural diversity.
+Students learn to use syntactic and contextual clues to develop both oral fluency and accurate comprehension.
+Explicit spelling patterns, phonics, handwriting, capitalization, and punctuation are taught using Wilson Fundations, further enhanced with various multi-sensory activities.
+Personal narratives and daily journals provide creative writing opportunities, as students begin to learn a process to improve content, grammar, and spelling skills.

 Grade Two

-The program continues to promote a love of literature using a wide variety of theme-related trade books and current authors.
-Comprehensive exercises and discussions foster critical thinking and develop students’ ability to make inferences and draw conclusions.
+In second grade, students explore a wide variety of theme-related books and current authors to promote a love of reading.
+Comprehensive exercises and small group discussions foster critical thinking and develop students’ ability to make inferences and draw conclusions.
 Studying authors’ styles, comparing fantasy and reality, and using reference books for research build skills in creative and factual writing.
-In Second Grade, small group reading instruction occurs daily in order to best meet boys at their individual level for reading instruction.
-Grade Two uses Level 2 of The Wilson Fundations Program that builds on basic skills that were learned in Kindergarten and First and progresses further into the study of word structure.
-The program reinforces phonemic awareness, spelling and sight words, exploring short and long vowel sounds, irregular spellings, blends, digraphs, diphthongs, prefixes and suffixes.
-Grammar, sentence structure and parts of speech are reinforced through written and oral exercises.
-Daily writing includes creative story writing, narrative writing, persuasive writing and non-fiction report writing.
-Grade Two students learn to brainstorm, edit, and revise their writing.
+Students have small group reading instruction daily.
+The Wilson Fundations Program (Level 2) progresses further into the study of word structure.
+It also reinforces phonemic awareness, spelling and sight words, irregular spellings, prefixes and suffixes.
+Grammar, sentence structure, and parts of speech are reinforced through written and oral exercises.
+Writing units include creative story writing, narrative writing, persuasive writing and non-fiction report writing.
+Grade 2 students learn to brainstorm, organize, edit, and publish their writing.

 Grade Three